zenecture/neuroflow/README.md

 This project consists of three modules:

-- core: the neural network architecture
+- core: the building blocks to create neural network architectures
-- application: plugins, helpers, functionality related to application
+- application: plugins, helpers, functionality related to various applications
 - playground: examples with resources

 # Getting Started